Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

   * August: Increase in sales in 2024 might have been due to improved marketing strategies.
   * September: Salesin this month in 2023 was more than the sales in Aug 2023 was was still in the low range.
   * October, November and December: There was a drastic decreases in sales in these months which might have been caused by increase in competition and discounting in other stores.
+### ii.
+Strategic Recomendations
+- For low sales month, the company should consider implementing promotional campaigns, offer discounts for early birds or loyalty incentives to the customers to boost sales.
+- For Peak months like February, the should plan inventory accordingly and increase stock for popular products to avoid shortages.
+- They should also consider adjusting prices of products based ondemand,competition and seasonal trends e.g offer sales bundle deals during high sales periods or raise prices for high demand items.
+### iii.
+Conclusion
+By implementing the recommendations above, Shade & Co. can maximize its monthly performance, enhance customer satisfaction and boost sales.

 ## 7. The Highest-selling product by the total sales - SQL
 ![Screenshot (77)](https://github.com/user-attachments/assets/e62943f5-2b77-420f-aebb-f8f5d07b7318)